nachanok-i/airtraffic/airTraffic/README.txt

 and we have not use "validate.c" yet because we still working on choice 6 which is recieving command from user.

 Troubleshoot
 	1."generteFlight.c" - random function did not work well because it did not random at all. it keep printing the same plane information.
 We got a solution from but we still figure it and finally we solve it by using sran() in "menu.c".
-	2."Makefile" - we have too much file when we creating it so we have a problem of combining it together because we include header file multiple times.
+	2."Makefile" - we have too much file when we creating it so we have a problem of combining it together.
-	Solved using #ifndef from your lab.
 	3. We can't combine every function together because we have not enought time and we have not finish all of the choices so we test it by using "menu.c".
-	4. But from all we have now we can combine it when we create "planeControl.c" function and control all the function in every file.